basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 files if necessary.
 This reduces the amount of data that must be read from the disk during startup, thereby also reducing the time required to start up.
-You can configure Bitcask to either disregard `.hint` files containing a CRC value or to use them anyway.
+You can configure Bitcask to either disregard `.hint` files that don't contain a CRC value or to use them anyway.

 If you are using the newer, `riak.conf`-based configuration system, you can instruct Bitcask to disregard `.hint` files that do not contain